 Dedicated YLAT alumni may co-facilitate district YLAT meetings.
 Alumni co-facilitators are identified as community leaders and serve as role models for YLAT youth, encourage positive relationships between group members, and foster an environment that promotes learning.

-Kyle Snyder 2016-Present Kyle, like many young people in the system, grew up all over the state.
-He is a full-time college student at YCCC where he is studying Criminal Justice, works full time for AAA as a Roadside Emergency Technician, and lives on his own with his guinea pig, Nutty and cat, Charlotte.
+Kyle Snyder 2017-Present Kyle, like many young people in the system, grew up all over the state.
+He is a full-time college student at USM where he is studying criminology and works full time for AAA-Northern New England as the Traffic Safety Specialist/Public Affairs.
+Kyle lives on his own in sunny Saco Maine, with his cat, Charlotte.
 Kyle is connected to this work to educate future foster parents, and to help older youth who are getting ready to age out of the system.
 “I had to learn on my own and make mistakes; I want to share my experiences to help the road to adulthood be a little smoother.”
 Kyle’s YLAT journey started by doing panels for DHHS.
 He was later invited to YLAT by his transition worker and “it just blossomed from there.”
 YLAT was a place where Kyle made friends, used his story and voice to make changes in the lives of other young people, and had the opportunity to advocate for change.
 He was even able to speak in front of the Maine Legislator and advocate for new laws to be written.
-Kyle aspires to become a Police Officer and expand the presence as a positive role model in the community.
-“I have a passion for law enforcement, and I want to make a difference.”
+Kyle wants to continue to use his role through AAA to help those in care.
+“I have a passion for this work, and I want to make a difference.”
 He is excited to be a co-facilitator, develop his facilitation skills and continue to make a change in young people’s lives.

 Mariah Knight 2018 Mariah spent most of her childhood spread amongst numerous foster homes in Maine.
 She is currently working as a waitress at her local Red Robin and has just begun her third year of college.
 She is majoring in Criminal Justice with a minor in psychology.
 Her next stop will be law school where she plans to specialize in child advocacy.
 After reaching her educational goals, Mariah aims to become a respite foster care parent.
 She is committed to improving the child welfare system because she believes foster children have been dealt an unfair deck of cards and deserve to be taken care of.
 Mariah has spoken on multiple panels an opportunity given to her by YLAT.
 She is looking forward to becoming more involved with YLAT through this co-facilitation position.